BrodbeckOthmar/Course3Assignement/README.md

-# The R Script 'run_analysis.R' (script to the course project of the Coursera course 'Getting and Cleaning Data')
+# The Script 'run_analysis.R'
+(Script to the course project of the Coursera course 'Getting and Cleaning Data')

 ## Purpose and Context
 The run_analysis.R script reads data from the 'Human Activity Recognition Using Smartphones Dataset Version 1.0' and produces a new - tidy - data set which may be used for further analysis.